zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/spherical_bessel_y.svg" caption="*Figure N: Spherical Bessel functions of the second kind of order n=0 (blue), n=1 (orange), n=2 (green), n=3 (red).*" >}}

-For small values of the argument, the behavior is both different and relatively complicated.
+For small values of the argument, the behavior is both varied and relatively complicated.
 In particular, the functions of the first kind take on finite values, while the functions of the second kind diverge at the origin.
 In the radiation zone, as \\(k r \to \infin\\), both types of functions behave as decaying sine waves, which can be clearly seen on the plot below.

 {{< figure src="/img/spherical_hankel_1.svg" caption="*Figure N: Spherical Hankel functions of the first kind of order n=0 (blue), n=1 (orange), n=2 (green), n=3 (red).
 Solid lines correspond to the real part, while the imaginary part is drawn using dashed lines.*" >}}